-If the employer chooses a matching contribution of less than 3%, the percentage cannot be less than 1%.
-The employer must notify the employee of the lower percentage within a reasonable time before the 60-day election period for the calendar year.
-A percentage of less than 3% cannot be chosen for more than 2 years during a 5-year period.
+Lower percentage.
+If you choose a matching contribution less than 3%, the percentage must be at least 1%.
+You must notify the employees of the lower match within a reasonable period of time before the 60-day election period (discussed earlier) for the calendar year.
+You cannot choose a percentage less than 3% for more than 2 years during the 5-year period that ends with (and includes) the year for which the choice is effective.

 Nonelective contributions.
-In place of the dollar-for-dollar matching contributions, the employer can choose to make nonelective contributions of 2% of compensation on behalf of each eligible employee.
-Only \$160,000 of the employee's compensation can be taken into account when figuring the contribution limit.
+Instead of matching contributions, you can choose to make nonelective contributions of 2% of compensation on behalf of each eligible employee who has at least \$5,000 of compensation (or some lower amount of compensation that you select) from you for the year.
+If you make this choice, you must make nonelective contributions whether or not the employee chooses to make salary reduction contributions.
+Only \$170,000 of the employee's compensation can be taken into account to figure the contribution limit.

-An employer who chooses the 2% contribution formula, must timely notify the employee (within the 60-day election period described earlier).
+If you choose this 2% contribution formula, you must notify the employees within a reasonable period of time before the 60-day election period (discussed earlier) for the calendar year.